elmtree-askmo/cloudcannon-app/content/learn/health-studies/explain-the-significance-of-closedcarbon-rings-in-steroid-structure.md

 url: /learn/health-studies/questions/explain-the-significance-of-closedcarbon-rings-in-steroid-structure
 score: -1.0
 related_article1:
-    id: 167221
+    id: 167226
-    title: What is the difference between saturated and unsaturated fatty acids in terms of chemical structure?
+    title: >-
+        What is the importance of active site specificity in enzyme function?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-chemical-structure
+    url: /learn/health-studies/questions/what-is-the-importance-of-active-site-specificity-in-enzyme-function
 related_article2:
-    id: 167230
+    id: 167222
-    title: What role do beta glycosidic linkages play in the structure of cellulose?
+    title: >-
+        How do the physical properties of saturated fatty acids differ from those of unsaturated fatty acids?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-role-do-beta-glycosidic-linkages-play-in-the-structure-of-cellulose
+    url: /learn/health-studies/questions/how-do-the-physical-properties-of-saturated-fatty-acids-differ-from-those-of-unsaturated-fatty-acids
 related_article3:
-    id: 167217
+    id: 167215
-    title: Describe the amphipathic nature of phospholipids and its significance in membrane formation.
+    title: >-
+        What is the role of the glycerol backbone in triglyceride structure?
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-amphipathic-nature-of-phospholipids-and-its-significance-in-membrane-formation
+    url: /learn/health-studies/questions/what-is-the-role-of-the-glycerol-backbone-in-triglyceride-structure
 related_article4:
-    id: 167222
+    id: 167228
-    title: How do the physical properties of saturated fatty acids differ from those of unsaturated fatty acids?
+    title: >-
+        What are the major classes of biological macromolecules and their elemental composition?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-the-physical-properties-of-saturated-fatty-acids-differ-from-those-of-unsaturated-fatty-acids
+    url: /learn/health-studies/questions/what-are-the-major-classes-of-biological-macromolecules-and-their-elemental-composition
 related_article5:
-    id: 167225
+    id: 167217
-    title: How do the chemical properties of biomolecules impact their function?
+    title: >-
+        Describe the amphipathic nature of phospholipids and its significance in membrane formation.
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-the-chemical-properties-of-biomolecules-impact-their-function
+    url: /learn/health-studies/questions/describe-the-amphipathic-nature-of-phospholipids-and-its-significance-in-membrane-formation
 ---

 &nbsp;